Canadian Numbering Administration Consortium

-The Canadian Numbering Administration Consortium is the corporation responsible for administering Canada's telecommunication numbering resources.
+The Canadian Numbering Administration Consortium (CNAC) is the corporation responsible for administering Canada's telecommunication numbering resources.
 The CNA is regulated by the Canadian Radio-television and Telecommunications Commission (CRTC).
-CNAC is headquartered in Ottawa, Ontario.
+The CNAC is headquartered in Ottawa, Ontario.

 The CNAC selects and funds a neutral administrator known as the Canadian Numbering Administrator who performs the actual administrative duties.
 The CNAC is also responsible for paying the Canadian portion of the North American Numbering Plan Administration (NANPA) costs, which are funded by Canadian telecommunication service providers (TSP).